CDL Training Course

 The U.S. Bureau of Labor Statistics reports that CDL truck drivers, and most tractor-trailer drivers, are long-haul drivers who operate vehicles that weigh in at more than 26,000 lbs.
 Depending on their employers and positions, some truck drivers can drive national routes, allowing for plenty of travel as they work.

-For heavy and tractor-trailer truck drivers, the median annual wage was $48,310 in May 2021, according to BLS.
-Drivers are typically paid by the mile and work full-time with the potential to earn bonuses.
+For heavy and tractor-trailer truck drivers, the median annual wage was $49,920 in May 2022, according to BLS.
+After completing CDL training, professional drivers are typically paid by the mile and work full-time with the potential to earn bonuses.

 Many truck drivers find employment in truck transportation, wholesale trade, manufacturing, and construction, and some are self-employed.
 Truck drivers spend most of their time on the road, which can be a major lifestyle adjustment.